KaminariManu/ACCLSimulation/PacketTraceGenerator/README.md

 The ACCL Packet Trace Generator is a configurable software tool designed to produce realistic network traffic traces based on the Alveo Collective Communication Library (ACCL) protocol.
-It supports a comprehensive set of point-to-point and collective communication operations.
+It supports a comprehensive set of point-to-point and collective communication operations, with automatic packet segmentation to respect hardware constraints (default: 4096-byte maximum packet size).

 The generator is implemented in Python 3 and is available in two versions: a modular, extensible version and a legacy single-file script.
 Both versions produce identical, byte-accurate output traces in multiple formats suitable for a range of simulation and analysis tools.